Where You've Seen Nick Robinson Before

 Like many, you may be wondering, who is this actor that plays Simon and why does he look so damn familiar?
 Robinson has had a lucrative career in Hollywood, but this will finally be the project to make him become a household name.
 As Simon, he is charming, tall, approachable, and cute, but not too cute.
 But his previous roles display an even broader range: he's played troubled drug addicts, devoted boyfriends, and dinosaur dodgers.
 But I have a feeling he'll most fondly be remembered as just Simon.

-Love, Simon hits theaters Friday March 16, so let's play a quick game of catch up on the film's leading man.
+Love, Simon hits cinemas on Friday 6th April, so let's play a quick game of catch up on the film's leading man.
 (And while you're at it, don't forget to take note of Katherine Langford's blossoming career, too.)

 Read These Stories Next: